shotstack/video-to-mp3-demo/README.md

 This demo shows you how to use the Shotstack Ingest API to [convert a video to mp3](https://shotstack.io/demo/video-to-mp3/).
-The Ingest API is a [video transformation API](https://shotstack.io/product/ingest-api/) that can be used to upload store and convert videos and images to a variety of formats, sizes, frame-rates, speeds and more.
+The Ingest API is a [video transformation API](https://shotstack.io/product/ingest-api/) that can be used to upload, store and convert videos and images to a variety of formats, sizes, frame-rates, speeds and more.

 An HTML web form lets the user upload a video or enter the URL of a video that is hosted online.
 The user can then